 - Slug (i.e. the words that display in the page/post URL)

 - Date the post/page was (or is scheduled to be) published.

-- Author of your post/page
+- Author of the page or post

-- Post/Page Status (e.g. Draft, Published, etc.)
+- Page/Post Status (e.g. Draft, Published, etc.)

 - Page/Post Privacy Settings (e.g. Private)

 The WordPress Quick Edit function is an inline editor that lets you change a number of Post and Page settings without having to edit the page or post itself.